josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🇺🇸_potential_impacts_on_americans.md

 - unsafe water or sustained loss of essential service;
 - repeated machinery-level attacks across additional states;
 - formal U.S. attribution of the water wave;
+- executive and agency uncertainty persisting without a stable public framework;
+- conflicting public statements delaying remediation, assistance or replacement;
+- evidence that assistance or funding follows partisan alignment;
+- a formal correction, evidentiary explanation or convergence of the public executive and technical-agency positions;
 - evidence that the same actor conducted the wider multi-state cluster;
 - attacks on energy, telecoms, payments or transport producing operational effects;